Splitting maul: Tools

-A typical wood splitting maul has a head mass of 6 to 8 lb or approximately 2.7 to 3.6 kg, respectively.
-Traditionally, mauls have a wedge-shaped head, but some modern versions have conical heads or swiveling sub-wedges.
+A typical wood splitting maul has a head mass of 6 to 8 lb, or approximately 2.7 to 3.6 kg.
+Mauls traditionally have a wedge-shaped head, but some modern versions have conical heads or swiveling sub-wedges.
 The original maul resembles an axe but with a broader head.
 For splitting wood, this tool is much better than a typical axe.
 The weight of it is more advantageous, and it is less likely to become stuck in the wood thanks to its width.
 The wedge section of a maul head must be slightly convex to avoid jamming and it cannot have the elongated "hollow ground" concave-section that a cutting axe may use.
 Unlike an axe, maul handles are normally straight and have a more circular cross-section than the elongated oval axe handles tend to be.
 A maul's handle, unlike an axe, is intentionally used for levering as well as swinging.
 The handles are typically made from hickory, though synthetic fibreglass handles have become common.
 Plastic handles are more difficult to break and their factory-attached heads are less likely to work free with the levering action of a maul.
 In the early 1970s a triangular head design with a reinforced metal handle was introduced called the "Monster Maul".